thePoopers/MannyRepo/README.md

 ReadComments.java
 Register.java

+<h1>2.</h1>
+Load up your emulator.
+If you use your phone, make sure it's on the same network as your server.
+<h1>3</h1>
+Compile, Run, and test the app.

-If you got this far, you're ready to contribute code to the project. holla at ya boy
+<h1>If you got this far, you're ready to contribute code to the project. holla at ya boy</h1>